PRO-SPECT: Probabilistically Safe Scalable Planning for Energy-Aware Coordinated UAV-UGV Teams in Stochastic Environments: Simulations

 Fig.~\ref{fig:plan_ros} illustrates a representative run: at $t{=}0$ the full plan ($m{=}4$) is initialized (Fig.~\ref{fig:plan0}), and as the mission progresses the online re-planner updates after each UAV point to refine the remaining tours in response to wind-induced disturbances.
 Re-planning is visible in the evolving plans at $t{=}150$~s and $t{=}410$~s: (Fig.~\ref{fig:plan1}) and (Fig.~\ref{fig:plan2}).

 Less than $1\%$ of mission time was spent waiting for computation; online re-planning was fast enough to execute on the run.
 Therefore the increase of the mission time is largely due to wind-induced delay rather than re-planning overhead.
-These results confirm that probabilistic energy constraints hold under realistic wind-induced uncertainty, and that online re-planning restores feasibility on the fly.
+These results suggest that PRO-SPECT can still produce feasible solutions even under a spatially correlated wind field, a setting outside the assumption of Theorem~\ref{th:feas_complex}, with empirical risk meeting the target ($\hat{p}_r \leq p_r = 0.1$), and that online re-planning restores feasibility on the fly.